neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Given two nodes, calculate Total Neighbors

+.. deprecated:: 2.24.0
+   Since GDS server version 2.24.0 you should use the endpoint :func:`gds.linkprediction.totalNeighbors` instead.

 .. py:function:: gds.alpha.maxkcut.mutate(G: Graph, **config: Any) -> pandas.Series[Any]

     Approximate Maximum k-cut maps each node into one of k disjoint communities